-- Service revenue consists primarily of revenue earned from the performance of software development services and, to a lesser extent, professional services.
-The majority of software development contracts are structured as time and materials consulting agreements.
+- Subscription revenue consists primarily of revenue earned from subscription fees for access to the Company's SaaS platform and products and, to a lesser extent, licensing fees for software products.
+The majority of subscription contracts are recurring, paid in advance and recognized over the term of the subscription, which is typically one to three years. - Service revenue consists primarily of revenue earned from the performance of software development services and, to a lesser extent, professional services.
+The majority of software development contracts are structured as time and materials agreements.
 Revenue for services is generally recognized as the services are performed.
-Billing for services rendered generally occurs within one month after the services are provided. - Subscription revenue consists primarily of revenue earned from the sale of software products and, to a lesser extent, the licensing or sale of intellectual property.
-The majority of subscription contracts are recurring, paid in advance and recognized over the term of the subscription, which is typically one to three years.
+Billing for services rendered generally occurs within one month after the services are provided.

-Customer arrangements may contain multiple performance obligations such as software development services, software products, and maintenance and support fees.
+Customer arrangements may contain multiple performance obligations such as software subscriptions, software products, and professional services.
 The Company accounts for individual products and services separately if they are distinct.
 To determine the transaction price, the Company considers the terms of the contract and the Company's customary business practices.
 Some contracts may contain variable consideration.
 In those cases, the Company estimates the amount of variable consideration based on the sum of probability-weighted amounts in a range of possible consideration amounts.
 As part of this assessment, the Company will evaluate whether any of the variable consideration is constrained and if it is the Company will not include it in the transaction price.
 The consideration is allocated between distinct products and services based on their stand-alone selling prices.
 For items that are not sold separately, the Company estimates the standalone selling price based on reasonably available information, including market conditions, specific factors affecting the Company, and information about the customer.
 For distinct products and services, the Company typically recognizes the revenue associated with these performance obligations as they are delivered to the customer.
 Products and services that are not capable of being distinct are combined with other products or services until a distinct performance obligation is identified.